hoast/hoast-filter/README.md

 ### Parameters

 * `engine` **{Function}**: Optionally a custom function can be specified to use for filtering instead of the default pattern matching.
-The function gets given one argument [the file data](https://github.com/hoast/hoast#modules) and requires one return value of type Boolean.
+The function can be asynchronous and gets given one argument [the file data](https://github.com/hoast/hoast#modules) and requires one return value of type Boolean.
 	* Required: `If pattern not specified`
 * `invert` **{boolean}**: When set to true instead of allowing matches it will discard them.
 If the engine function is used it will invert the pattern allowance as well.
 	* Default: `false`